 After packing luggage even I need a little control.
-In short: after you pack, remove something from the luggage.
+In short, what you should consider doing if you’d like to pack like a minimalist: after you pack, remove something from the luggage.

-Pack like a minimalist tips for small and light luggage
+Pack like a minimalist – tips for smaller and lighter luggage

 Already being on holidays I still think about it, not to carry too much just in case items.
 Time on the beach or hiking in the mountains – if you pack as a minimalist, you can forget to take maybe one thing.
 Whatever it is, you will not die from the lack of it.
 And it probably won’t spoil your day at all.